Xianyang Shaanxi, China Travel Guide

 Your actions contribute to how locals perceive visitors; considerate actions is always appreciated.

 Maintain a quiet and respectful demeanor inside temples, mosques, and other religious establishments.
 Dress modestly (shoulders and knees covered).
 Remove hats when entering indoor religious spaces.
 Do not touch statues, altars, or religious artifacts without explicit permission.
-If observing religious rituals, do so quietly and from a respectful distance.
+If observing religious rituals, do so quietly and from a safe and respectful distance.

-Avoid discussions on sensitive political topics (e.g., Tibet, Taiwan, Tiananmen Square, human rights).
+Avoid conversations on sensitive political topics (e.g., Tibet, Taiwan, Tiananmen Square, human rights).
 It is best to avoid criticizing the Chinese government or political system.
 Do not point with your index finger; use an open hand to gesture.
 Avoid putting your feet on chairs or tables.

 While gender equality is improving, traditional gender roles can still be observed.
 Pdas are generally discreet.